Get tech confident for less

 To enable automatic screen lock, follow these steps:

-Email scams (also known as phishing scams) are disappointingly common, which is why it's important to stay alert.
+Email and messaging scams are disappointingly common, which is why it's important to stay alert.

-Messages in your inbox designed to steal your data can be incredibly tricky to spot – in some cases, scammers will use legitimate branding from a real company and a formal tone to catch you out.
+Designed to steal your data, these can be incredibly tricky to spot – in some cases, scammers will use legitimate branding from a real company and a formal tone to catch you out.

-When deciding if an email is real or not, check the following:
+When deciding if an email or message is real or not, check the following:

-For more tips, see our advice on how to spot an email scam.
+For more tips, see our advice on how to spot an email scam, learn what to do if your email has been hacked and find out how to spot a WhatsApp scam.

 If you don't want to risk giving others access to your data, try creating a guest account – handy for shared computers at home or work.
 This new account will have basic functionality but no access to your files.